vike256/Unibot/README.md

 ## Installation guide
 [Guide](https://github.com/vike256/Unibot/wiki/Guide)

-## Input communication methods supported
+## Input methods
-- WinApi (No hardware needed)
+- WinApi
-- Interception driver (No hardware needed)
+- Interception driver
+- Serial
 - Ethernet
-- Serial
 - Wi-Fi

-## Hardware tested:
+Unibot should work with any Arduino IDE compatible board that can act as a HID.
+Unibot has been tested with these setups:
+- Raspberry Pi Pico W
 - Arduino Leonardo R3
 - Arduino Leonardo R3 + Ethernet Shield W5100 + USB to ethernet adapter
-- Raspberry Pi Pico W